Retrospective-prospective symmetry in the likelihood and Bayesian analysis of case-control studies: Stratified models

-If there are $a$ cases and $b$ controls in each stratum, called $a{:}b$ matching, the sum in the denominator will have $\binom{a+b}{a}$ terms.
+where $I_s = \{i : s_i = s\}$, and the summation in the denominator is over the possible permutations of $(y_i)_{i \in I_s}$.
+If there are $a$ cases and $b$ controls in each stratum, called $a{:}b$ matching, the sum in the denominator will have $(a+b)!/(a!\, b!)$ terms.
 In order to keep this computationally tractable, most studies use $1$:$1$ or $1$:$m$ matching.

-However for a Bayesian analysis the conditional likelihood does not have a direct interpretation. \citet[Theorem 1]{rice2004} showed there exists a law such that the marginal retrospective likelihood $\bar p(x \mid y, s , \beta)$ is proportional to the conditional likelihood.
-However such a law depends on the matching scheme: \eg a $1$:$1$ matched design will require a different law than a $1$:$2$ matched design.
+The conditional likelihood does not have a direct Bayesian interpretation. \citet[Theorem 1]{rice2004} showed there exists a law such that the marginal retrospective likelihood $\bar p(x \mid y, s , \beta)$ is proportional to the conditional likelihood; however this law depends on the matching scheme: \eg a $1$:$1$ matched design and a $1$:$2$ matched design will require different laws.

-Instead, we extend Theorem \ref{thm:marg-beta} to find conditions under which we can use the prospective likelihood for any matching scheme. \begin{theorem} Let $\law (\rtheta_{XY \mid S})$ be a prior law for the parameters of the stratified logistic model.
-Then the posterior marginal law for $\rbeta$ is the same under both the prospective and the retrospective likelihood, for all possible observations $(x^{(n)},y^{(n)},s^{(n)})$, if and only if
+Alternatively, Theorem~\ref{thm:shm-pro-ret} can be extended to support use of the prospective likelihood: \begin{theorem} Let $\law$ be a prior law for the parameter $\rtheta_{XY \mid S}$ of a stratified model, with the property that